-You can get so many discounts using your ID; Amazon Prime, tickets to museums, concerts, sporting events, restaurants, groceries, movies, train and bus travel, hotels, restaurants, newspaper and magazine subscriptions, clothing, electronics, shipping and lots more.
+You can get so many discounts using your ID; Amazon Prime, tickets to museums, concerts, sporting events, restaurants, groceries, movies, train and bus travel, hotels, restaurants, newspaper and magazine subscriptions, clothing, electronics, shipping, and lots more.
 Anytime you buy something, ask if there is a student discount.

 8. Avoid FOMO

 FOMO is fear of missing out.
 It’s easy to think everyone is having more fun than you are when you’re a teenager.
 And sometimes, people are having more fun than you.
 That’s true no matter how young or old you are.
-It’s important, though, to not give up what you want most for what you want now.
+It’s essential, though, to not give up what you want most for what you want now.